barryclark/jekyll-now/_posts/bia.md

 There are two major ways of carrying out an integration test:
 +	bottom-up method - begins with unit testing, followed by tests of progressively higher-level combinations of units called modules or builds.
 +	top-down method - the highest-level modules are tested first and progressively lower-level modules are tested after that.

- In a comprehensive software development environment, bottom-up testing is usually done first, followed by top-down testing..
+In a comprehensive software development environment, bottom-up testing is usually done first, followed by top-down testing.

 Automated integration testing offers development teams the time to continue working on a product's development while being tested.
 Also, it is possible to run tests repeatedly and quickly, assuring that even small defects will be identified early enough for an effective fix.

 **Benefits of the Integration Testing**